1 0 6000 0 600 120 30 https://headerbidding.co 960 0

-Prebid is an open-source framework that enables publishers (and app developers) to implement header bidding on their websites.
-We already discussed Prebid in detail, in this article, we’ll try to understand how Prebid works with Google Ad Manager and how to set up the Ad Manager to run header bidding via Prebid wrapper.
+In this article, we’ll try to understand how Prebid works with Google Ad Manager and how to set up the Ad Manager to run header bidding via the Prebid wrapper.

-How does Prebid work with Google’s Ad Server?
+How Does Prebid Work with Google’s Ad Server?

 Here’s how Prebid works with Google Ad Manager: